Robusta Coffee – Vietnamese Robusta Coffee

 However, in order to raise the profile of Vietnamese coffee, a number of growers are experimenting with Arabica bean production or improving the quality of existing Arabica farms.

 The first thing to mention is the feel.
 All foods and drinks taste different, so let’s see how Robusta and Arabica are different!

 Robusta is a famous coffee in Vietnam; they have a robust taste and are quite suitable for the taste of Vietnamese people.
 Robusta has a characteristic bitter taste, which is also Robusta’s strong point.

 It has a unique bitter taste, but Robusta does not carry a robust and passionate scent like Arabica.
-If you compare Robusta as a quiet and mighty man, Arabica is like a lady who is cocky and seductive by the smell that makes all minds flutter.
+If you compare Robusta to a quiet and mighty man, Arabica is like a lady who is cocky and seductive by the smell that makes all her minds flutter.